ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

   --pipe-index: calc(var(--integer) * 3 + var(--pipe-number));
 }

 Then, by using some trig functions and playing around with them, I was able to create pseudorandom positions for the pipes.
 And by animating another variable, which pauses once the user closes the pop-up, a "random" seed can be chosen to make the game different each time.
-Then a simple use of a css [counter](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Counter_styles/Using_counters) gives us our visual score.
+Then a simple use of a CSS [counter](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Counter_styles/Using_counters) gives us our visual score.

 ~~~

-### Collision Detection and game end
+### Collision Detection and Game End

 Pipes are great and all, but what's the point if they don't hurt the bird?
 Here is a simplified version of my collision detection, which is done independently by each pipe.